-SB 1804 would require a magistrate to send a copy of an order imposing, modifying, or removing a condition of bond for a defendant charged with an offense involving family violence to the police chief or county sheriff of the city or county in which the victim lived.
-The magistrate would have to send the copy by the next business day after the date the order was issued.
+SB 343 would require a magistrate to send a copy of an order imposing, modifying, or removing a condition of bond for a defendant charged with an offense involving family violence to the appropriate attorney representing the state and either the police chief or county sheriff of the city or county in which the victim lived, as applicable.
+The magistrate would have to send the copy as soon as possible but no later than the next business day after the date the order was issued.
 The clerk of the court also would have to send a copy to the victim's last known address by the next business day after the date the order was issued.
 If the victim was not present when an order imposing, modifying, or removing a condition of bond was issued, the magistrate would be required to order a peace officer to make an effort to provide notice of the order within 24 hours by calling the victim's last known phone number.
 A magistrate or clerk could delay sending a copy only if the magistrate or clerk lacked information necessary to ensure service and enforcement.
 If the order prohibited the defendant from going to or near a child care facility or school, the magistrate also would have to send a copy of the order to the applicable facility or school.
 A copy of the order could be sent electronically or in another manner that could be accessed by the recipient.
 The bill would require the law enforcement agency, within three business days after receiving the copy of the order, to enter certain information into the statewide law enforcement information system maintained by the Department of Public Safety (DPS) or modify or remove that information, as appropriate.
-The agency would have to enter: - certain information DPS is required to collect about defendants subject to conditions of bond imposed for the protection of victims in family violence cases; - the date the order releasing the defendant on bond was issued; and - the court that issued the order releasing the defendant on bond.

-SB 1804 House Research Organization page 3 The law enforcement agency would have to enter the information regardless of whether a protective order or magistrate's order of emergency protection had been issued or entered with respect to the defendant or protected the same person as the condition of bond.
-DPS would be required to modify the statewide law enforcement information system to enable the system to accept and maintain the information required under the bill so that a peace officer could quickly search and retrieve information necessary to enforce the condition of bond or prevent a violation.
+The agency would have to enter: certain information DPS is required to collect about defendants subject to conditions of bond imposed for the protection of victims SB 343 House Research Organization page 3 in family violence cases; - the date the order releasing the defendant on bond was issued; and - the court that issued the order releasing the defendant on bond.
+The law enforcement agency would have to enter the information in the same manner that the agency enters the information into the system for a protective order or magistrate's order of emergency protection and regardless of whether a protective order or magistrate's order of emergency protection had been issued or entered with respect to the defendant or protected the same person as the condition of bond.
+DPS would have to modify the statewide law enforcement information system to enable the system to accept and maintain the information required under the bill so that a peace officer could quickly search and retrieve information necessary to enforce the condition of bond or prevent a violation.
 DPS also would have to ensure that a person who accessed the system to enter, modify, or remove information could add or remove notes regarding the condition, the defendant, or the protected victim.
-The bill would take effect September 1, 2019.
+The bill would take effect September 1, 2021.